desech/desech-studio/README.md

 ## Windows/Mac Updates

 - Build the new file
-- Copy the `latest.yml` and exe/dmg file to sftp
+- For windows copy the `latest.yml` and exe file to sftp
+- For mac copy the `latest-mac.yml`, dmg and zip file to sftp
 - Delete the 2 versions behind file from sftp
 - Update the exe/dmg link and changelog in the download website page